microsoft/vscode-docs/docs/languages/overview.md

 ![language identifiers](images/overview/language-identifiers.png)

-## Adding a file extension to a Language
+## Adding a file extension to a language

 You can add new file extensions to an existing language with the `files.associations` [setting](/docs/getstarted/settings.md).